compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/form.md

 # Form

-This type of content allows you to display interactive Form, that will help you collect informations.
+This type of content allows you to display interactive Form that will help you collect informations.

 ![form](../../img/content_form.jpg)